Name Popularity Trends Over Time

 Tips for Trend Sleuths

-- Widen the window: A longer range reveals whether a spike is a blip or a lasting glow.
+- Widen the year range: longer windows reveal whether a spike was a quick blip or part of a longer story.

 Frequently Sparkled Questions